MarthaA6/AUTOMATION-PLAYGROUND/AUTOMATION OF THE  CUSTOMER SERVICE FEATURES ON AUTOMATION PLAYGROUND PORTAL.md

 EDIT ICON:
 - The summary of the customer's information is displayed
-- Note- The customer's information could not be edited
+- Note: The customer's information could not be edited

 CANCEL ICON:
 - Note: The customer's record is not deleted from the table